sinucep/kOS-Computer/Doc/KSP-BASIC.md

 20.54 END
 ```
 ### LOCATE
-Move the cursor in a new x,y location.
+Move the cursor in a new (X,Y) location.
 ```
 LOCATE 4 8
 PRINT "Far from the edge"
 ```
-Any PRINT call increases the Y-coordinate and resets the X-coordinate to zero.
+Any **PRINT** call increases the Y-coordinate and resets the X-coordinate to zero.
 ### PRINT
-Wrapping of the Kerboscript print.
+Wrapping of the Kerboscript _PRINT_.
 It has his own cursor location system (indipendent from kOSPropMonitor's one).
 You can use colors with command **CO**.
 ```
 #GLOBAL Var to 15.